+ADMISSION.
 Program requirements for health programs offered within The Alabama Community College System may be reviewed and revised between publication deadlines for this and future College Catalog and Student Handbook documents.
+New admission and curriculum requirements for Emergency Medical Services will be in effect for fall semester 2010.
 Prospective students should contact the program office to obtain requirement updates.

 Students are admitted to the EMS program without regard to race, creed, color, marital status, sex, or national origin.
-The applicant must meet all College admission requirements, including appropriate placement testing; and have a current physical exam.
-Prior to entering the clinical components of Paramedic, students must possess a valid Alabama EMT Basic license.
+The applicant must meet all College admission requirements, including appropriate placement testing.
+Paramedic students must possess a valid Alabama EMT Basic license prior to entering clinical courses.
 Costs associated with licensure are the responsibility of the applicant.